It’s a popular method for removing oils, makeup, and impurities from the skin. But does oil cleansing dry out your skin?

-The type and quality of the oils you use matters.
+The type and quality of the oils you use matter.
 Not all oils are created equal and no, not everyone can use cooking oil from their kitchen.

-Yes it works for some but is a terrible idea for others.
+Yes, it can work out well for some but is a terrible idea for others.

 Some oils like castor, grapeseed and hemp seed oil promote water loss in dry skin and others like squalane, safflower and rosehip don’t.

-Depending on the quality of the oils you’re using they will either lock moisture in; hydrating your skin or lock moisture out; causing dehydration and dryness.
+Depending on the quality of the oils you’re using they will either lock moisture in; hydrate your skin or lock moisture out; causing dehydration and dryness.

-If you’re using a face cloth to wipe off any excess oil after oil cleansing, make sure the cloth isn’t too rough because it will only end up irritating your skin.
+If you’re using a face cloth to wipe off any excess oil after using your oil cleanser, make sure the cloth isn’t too rough because it will only end up irritating your skin.